LeonLow97-Sandbox/concurrency-and-multithreading/holczer_balazs/README.md

 |Threads and processes perform `wait()` and `notify()` operations to indicate whether that are acquiring or releasing the resource.|Threads or processes have to acquire the lock on mutex object if it wants to acquire the resource.|
 |Allows multiple program threads to access the **finite instance of resources** (not just a single resource)|Allows multiple program threads to access a **single shared resource** but one at a time.|
 |the process of thread **blocks** itself if no resource is free till the count of semaphore become greater than 0|if the lock is already acquired by another thread or process then the thread will **wait** until the mutex object gets unlocked.|

+# Creating Threads with Executors

+## Executors

+- Executors provide a higher-level interface for executing tasks in a multithreaded environment.
+- They abstract away the low-level details of thread creation, management and scheduling.
+- Executors **manage a pool of worker threads** that can be **reused** for executing tasks.
+Using thread pool makes multithreading **efficient**.
+- They improve performance and resource management by reusing threads instead of creating new threads for every task.
+    - Creating a thread is expensive because Java needs to allocate stack memory, cache, CPU associated with every single thread.
+---
+- Why use thread pools and the Executor Framework?
+    - Java provides its own multithreading framework: `Executor Framework`.
+    - It will handle everything: schedule and execute the submitted tasks.
+    - Adding a new thread for each process leads to the creation of a large number of threads.
+        - These threads need memory + CPU will spend too much time switching context when the threads are swapped.
+    - Thread pools can reuse threads in an efficient manner by keeping the threads alive and reusing them (thread pools are usually **queues**).
+---
+#### Types of Executors:
+1. `SingleThreadExecutor`
+    - This executor has a single thread so we can execute processes in a sequential manner.
+Every process is executed by a new thread.
+2. `FixedThreadPool(n)`
+    - This is how we can create a thread pool with `n` threads.
+Usually `n` is the number of cores in the CPU.
+    - Maintains a fixed number of threads that are always available for executing tasks.
+    - If there are more tasks than n, then these tasks are stored with a `LinkedBlockingQueue` data structure.
+3. `CachedThreadPool`
+    - Dynamically create and reuse threads based on the demand for tasks.
+    - The number of threads is not bounded.
+    - If all threads are busy executing some tasks and a new task comes, the pool will create and add a new thread to the executor.
+    - If a thread remains idle for **60 seconds**, the thread is removed.
+    - It is used for short parallel tasks.
+4. `ScheduledExecutor`
+    - Used for scheduling tasks to run at a specific time or with a fixed delay between executors.
+---